Skip to content Skip to left sidebar Skip to footer

 History

 Chichester City Council has a long history with the first known Mayor of Chichester being Emery de Rouen in 1239.
-Other than a series of Charters there are no records of its early years, although it is known to have met in a wooden building in the middle of North Street near the present day Butter Market.
+Other than a series of Charters there are no records of its early years, although it is known to have met in a wooden building in the middle of North Street near the present day Market House (known popularly as the Butter Market).

 In 1685 a new Charter was granted by James II and Minute Books exist from that date.
 At that time the Council was a ‘closed’ Corporation with two new members being nominated each year by the Mayor.
 In 1836 an elected Council was established with a third of the Council being elected each year.